When am I required to attend classes?

 Applications to the Executive MBA are made online – we do not accept paper applications.

 Applications for the cohort starting in February 2020 are now open.
-To receive an email notification when application deadlines are approaching, as well as emails about upcoming events and programme news, please join our mailing list »
+To receive email notifications as well as emails about upcoming events and programme news, please join our mailing list »

 Please refer to the application process to see what documents you are required to submit with your application.